Lennox–Gastaut syndrome: Ruling out other diagnoses

 LGS is more easily distinguished from Doose syndrome by seizure type after the syndrome has progressed.
-Doose syndrome has more myoclonic seizures and LGS has more tonic seizures.
-The Doose syndromes is less likely to have cognitive disabilities.
+Doose syndrome has more myoclonic seizures, and LGS has more tonic seizures.
+The Doose syndrome is less likely to have cognitive disabilities.

 Pseudo-Lennox–Gastaut syndrome can be distinguished from LGS because pseudo-LGS has different spike-and-wave patterns on EEG.

 Treatment

 There are several treatment options, including medications, surgery, and diet.

 Medications

 In most patients with LGS, the treatment does not end seizure recurrence.

-The goals of treatment are to lower frequency and severity of seizures to greatest extent possible.
+The goals of treatment are to lower the frequency and severity of seizures to the greatest extent possible.
 There are no studies using only one medication.
 Lamotrigine and rufinamide used as add-ons are very effective in reducing overall seizures, but do not stop them.

-The treatments for LGS has evolved over the years.
+The treatments for LGS have evolved over the years.
 Various treatments have been shown to have some degree of efficacy.
 In 1997–1999, lamotrigine was found to be effective and approved by the Food and Drug Administration and Health Canada.
 In 1999, topiramate trials showed that topiramate decreased seizure occurrence by more than 50%.

-Felbamate is the treatment of last resort in the event that everything else fails, and was found to be superior to placebo in controlling treatment resistant partial seizures and atonic seizures.
+Felbamate is the treatment of last resort, and was found to be superior to placebo in controlling treatment resistant partial seizures and atonic seizures.
 However, it has been known to cause aplastic anemia and liver toxicity.